-Together for the Common Good is a movement bringing the principle of the Common Good alive and encouraging people to work together across their differences.
+Together for the Common Good is an emerging movement bringing alive the principle of the Common Good and encouraging people of goodwill to work together across their differences.

 Watch our annual review video

 Click the image below to view

 T4CG gratefully acknowledges help-in-kind and pro bono support from a wide range of people and partner organisations, too many to list here.
 Our sincere thanks go to the Sisters of Mercy of Great Britain for so kindly hosting us in their building.
 We are grateful for financial support from CCLA, the Passionists Grants Fund, Hymns Ancient and Modern, Westhill, the URC Vision Mission Fund, AllChurches Trust.
 Sincere thanks go to our Founder Friends, a growing group of individuals who support our work with a monthly gift.
 For details of how to support, please click here.